John Fogerty: Early life

 Fogerty was born in Berkeley, California, and grew up in nearby El Cerrito, the third of five boys born to Galen Robert and Edith Lucile (Lytle) Fogerty.
 He is of Irish descent.
 His father was born in Iowa, and worked as a Linotype operator for the Berkeley Gazette in California.
 Lucile Fogerty taught second grade and was from Great Falls, Montana.
 John first attended a Catholic school, the School of the Madeleine, in Berkeley, California.
 In his memoir, Fortunate Son, Fogerty was critical of the school, saying when in class he was not permitted to go to the bathroom when he asked, and frequently wet himself and was forced to sit in his wet clothing.

 After one year, Fogerty enrolled in the nearby Harding Grammar School.
 In his book, he stated that his parents were alcoholics and that they divorced when he was in the third or fourth grade.
-He later attended St. Mary's High School, then transferred to El Cerrito High School, where he met the other future members of CCR and took guitar lessons from Berkeley Folk Festival creator/producer Barry Olivier.
+He later attended St. Mary's High School, then transferred to El Cerrito High School, where he met the other future members of CCR and took guitar lessons from the Berkeley Folk Festival creator/producer Barry Olivier.
 Fogerty's older brother Tom was a guitarist and bandmate in the group that eventually became CCR.
 Fogerty spent summer vacations at Putah Creek, near Winters, California, which became the subject of the CCR song "Green River".

 While in junior high school in 1959, Fogerty formed a cover band with bassist Stu Cook and drummer Doug Clifford called the Blue Velvets.
 The band was inspired by rock and roll pioneers, especially Little Richard and Bo Diddley.
 Later, Fogerty's brother Tom joined the group.
 In 1964, the band signed with Fantasy Records, which, without the band's knowledge or approval, changed the band's name from the Blue Velvets to The Golliwogs.
 This group recorded seven singles that were not commercially successful.

 Military service

 Fogerty received his draft notice for military service during the Vietnam War in 1966.
 The same day he received the notice, he went to a local United States Army Reserve recruiter, who signed him up immediately for training as a supply clerk.
 Fogerty believes the recruiter dated the paperwork to take effect before the draft letter arrived.
 During his time in the Army Reserve, Fogerty attended training at Fort Bragg, Fort Knox, and Fort Lee.
-He completed his six months of active duty service in July 1967.
+He completed his six months' active duty service in July 1967.

-Faced with another four to five more years of duty as a reservist, Fogerty began a campaign to sabotage his fitness for service.
+Faced with another four to five more years' duty as a reservist, Fogerty began a campaign to sabotage his fitness for service.
 He began to engage in such activities as strict fasting to give an emaciated appearance, smoking marijuana before an army psychological evaluation, engaging in petty crime, and planting a syringe in his belongings.
 As a result of this behavior, Fogerty was granted an early discharge from the Army Reserve in mid-1968.